 Where I'm Coming From

 I didn't have a spiritual calling to this work.
-I googled “what job should I do?” and therapist won out over teacher because frankly, I hate marking.
-Before therapy, I dabbled in journalism, then did a tour of duty in government and private equity — where I mostly arranged meetings and unpicked corporate nonsense with military precision.
+I googled "what job should I do?" and therapist won out over teacher because frankly, I hate marking.
+Before retraining, I worked as a journalist and editor in energy and environmental media, and later in private equity - where I funded my therapy training while unpicking corporate nonsense with military precision.
+That path shaped how I listen, how I think about stories and power, and how comfortable I am with complexity and difference.

 I now work with people navigating identity, burnout, grief, religious transitions (yes, even the complicated ones involving aunties), and the feeling of being on the outside looking in.
 Especially if you've ever thought: "Is it just me?"
 (It's not.)